autumndancer/libguides/README.md

 # II.
 Print materials

-Call Numbers should always be displayed with spaces
+Call Numbers should always be displayed with spaces, bolded on the first part.

 **HB 345** .F45U78 2009